Azure/azure-sdk-for-net/sdk/monitor/Azure.Monitor.Query/README.md

 }
 ```

 The `MetricsQueryResourcesOptions`-typed argument also has a `StartTime` and `EndTime` property to allow for querying a specific time range.
-If only the starttime is set, the endtime default becomes the current time.
-When the endtime is specified, the starttime is necessary as well.
+If only the `StartTime` is set, the `EndTime` default becomes the current time.
+When the `EndTime` is specified, the `StartTime` is necessary as well.
 The following example demonstrates the use of these properties:
 ```C# Snippet:QueryResourcesMetricsWithOptionsStartTimeEndTime
 string resourceId =
     "/subscriptions/<id>/resourceGroups/<rg-name>/providers/<source>/storageAccounts/<resource-name-1>";